BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation

 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose \textit{BlockVid}, a semi-autoregressive block diffusion framework that incorporates a \textit{semantic sparse KV cache}, a novel \textit{Block Forcing} training strategy and a \textit{chunk-aware noise scheduling and shuffling} scheme.
-These components jointly mitigate chunk-wise accumulation errors and maintain long-range temporal coherence.
+\begin{itemize} \item We present \textbf{BIFE}, an autoregressive diffusion framework for interactive minute-long video generation.
+It introduces a \textit{semantic-aware sparse KV cache} along with a novel \textit{Block Forcing} training strategy.
+These components jointly improve interaction and reduce error accumulation in minute-long video generation.

-\item We introduce \textit{LV-Bench}, a benchmark of 1,000 minute-long videos with fine-grained chunk-level annotations, along with the \textit{Video Drift Error} (VDE) metric to evaluate temporal consistency and long-horizon visual fidelity.
+\item We introduce \textbf{InterVBench}, a benchmark of 1,000 minute-long videos with block-level annotations, along with the \textit{Video Drift Error} (VDE) metric to evaluate long-horizon interaction, temporal consistency, and visual fidelity.

-\item We conduct extensive experiments on LV-Bench and VBench, demonstrating that \textit{BlockVid} significantly outperforms state-of-the-art baselines across both coherence-aware and perceptual quality metrics. \end{itemize}
+\item We conduct extensive experiments on InterVBench and VBench, demonstrating that BIFE significantly outperforms state-of-the-art baselines across both interaction and visual quality metrics. \end{itemize}